roboseb/odin-book/README.md

     Pretty sure I'm fixing the same issues here that I was working on on friday.
 Tested multiplayer with some friends yesterday, and it basically doesn't work.
 Also need to fix friending/setting dice updating immediately, and some other stuff if possible.

+    I think I actually fixed the bug with game joining, and even added a little hosting indicator to make things more obvious for players.

 ---To-Do---